-Depart Bordeaux this morning on the Roger Lapebie bike path that runs alongside the Garonne River.
-Take in its beautiful landscaped quays, then follow the greenway trail through the hillsides of Entre-Deux-Mers.
+Depart Bordeaux this morning take in its beautiful landscaped quays alongside the Garonne River.
+Then follow the greenway trail through the hillsides of Entre-Deux-Mers on the Roger Lapebie Bike Trail.
 Highlights along the route include the magnificent walled towns of Creon and Sauveterre-de-Guyenne.

 Day 3: Saint-Macaire to Marmande (50km/31 miles)

 Today marks the beginning of the Canal de Garonne and a day of cycling right beside it.
 Head to the time-honoured town of La Réole — worth a stop for its striking town hall, once a medieval priory — and the villages of Caudrot and Castets en Dorthe, and on through a fine natural landscape of vineyards and wild green forests.

 Your tour continues through the rich valley of the Garonne.
 The beautiful all-day route passes by a number of small towns including Fourques-sur-Garonne, Le Mas d'Agen, and Lagruère, but do not miss Buzet-sur-Baise and its spectacular chateau hidden in the fairy tale-inspiring forest.
 Agen is one of the loveliest spots along the entire waterway, this busy town boasts an 11th century castle and a number of churches and chapels to explore.